9-5-pursuit/github-refresher/chantal.md

 This is me.
-My favorite day of the week is Friday.
+My favorite day of the week is Friday!